hemsandy/cmt-artifacts/README.md

 ## options-data-ref-0.0.1-SNAPSHOT.jar
-  this is the reference data server - starts rest service also publishes the reference data to a topic - CMT.OPTIONS.REFDATA.TOPIC
+  this is the reference data server - starts rest service also publishes the reference data to a topic - CMT.OPTIONS.REFDATA.TOPIC Keep the application.properties and OptionsData.csv in the same folder as jar
  ###run:
   java -jar options-data-ref-0.0.1-SNAPSHOT.jar